ProfessionalsAudra J. Soloway

 - Chip Wilson, the founder and former CEO of Canadian athletic-wear manufacturer lululemon athletica, in securities fraud class action and derivative litigation concerning disclosures of product recalls.

 Audra is also active in pro bono work and the community.
-She co-chairs the firm's Public Matters Committee and oversees our Community Outreach Program, "Paul, Weiss Cares."
+She co-chairs the firm's Public Matters Committee and oversees our Community Outreach Program, “Paul, Weiss Cares.”
 She devotes hundreds of hours each year to pro bono work, and has secured important victories in particular for organizations and families involved in the New York City child welfare system.
-Audra also serves on the Board of Directors of The Legal Aid Society.
+Audra also serves on the Board of Directors of The Legal Aid Society and the City Bar Fund.